- Advertisement -spot_img

 Why becoming a sole trader could benefit you

-A sole trader business is the most simplified business structure there is, as well as one of the largest in the UK – currently at 62.7%.
+A sole trader business is the simplest structure and the largest in the UK, comprising 62.7% of businesses.
 There are a wide number of benefits to being a sole trader and these include:

 2. It’s simple to start - You can set up as a sole trader pretty much immediately, all that is required is that you register as a business – for tax purposes, then you’re good to go.

 3. Little-to-no set up costs – Depending on your trade, you may already have the skill, products or talent to begin your business without any financial outlay.
 The need for financial expenditure and/or outside professional help to begin your business isn’t always a necessity.
-This differs if you were setting up as a limited company, where fees would be paid to Companies House in order to start trading.
+This differs for a limited company, where you must pay Companies House fees to start trading.

-4. Simple accounts – Your obligation is to submit a self-assessment tax return, which can be done online or over the phone once a year.
+4. Simple accounts – You should submit a self-assessment tax return, which can be done online or over the phone once a year.
 You may wish to seek out an accountant if your business grows but the only essential thing is to keep track of your business incomings and outgoings.

 5. Tax rebates – you will be able to claim capital allowances for any assets purchased for your business throughout the year, e.g business vehicles, electronics, equipment – even a clothing and laundry allowance is included.
 If you run your business from home you could also include the running costs of your property, including; cleaning costs, property repairs, mortgage interest, rent, council tax and utilities.

-7. Privacy - a sole trader can be a completely private venture, this differs greatly from a limited company who is required to provide Companies House with records and accounts that will be published for anyone else to access.
+7. Privacy - A sole trader can operate as a completely private venture, while a limited company must provide Companies House with records and accounts that the public can access.

 Must Read